 Stress.
-It’s a four-letter word that many of us dread.
+It’s a six-letter word that many of us dread.
 Whether it’s a tense interaction with a boss or pressure from friends and family, we all face stressful situations from time to time.

 For some of us, these events happen sporadically.
 For others, daily stress is a regular part of life.